What Are the Different Types of Mesothelioma Cells?

 Rare Forms of Mesothelioma Cell Types

-• Adenomatoid: A subtype of epithelial cells, these cells resemble gland-like structures and often appear in the peritoneum.
+• Adenomatoid: A subtype of epithelioid cells, these cells resemble gland-like structures and often appear in the peritoneum.

-• Benign: Benign mesothelioma is neither cancerous nor the result of asbestos exposure.
+• Benign: Benign mesothelioma isn’t cancerous and doesn’t result from asbestos exposure.

-• Cystic: Cystic mesothelioma is a subtype of epithelial with smooth, thin-walled cysts held together with fragile fibrovascular tissue.
+• Cystic: A subtype of epithelioid, cystic mesothelioma features smooth, thin-walled cysts held together with fragile fibrovascular tissue.

 • Deciduoid: Extremely rare and most often found in young women with peritoneal mesothelioma.

-• Desmoplastic: Composed of dense, fibrous tissue, desmoplastic mesothelioma is typically grouped with sarcomatoid cases.
+• Desmoplastic: Composed of dense, fibrous tissue, desmoplastic mesothelioma is usually grouped within the sarcomatoid category.

 • Lymphohistiocytoid: A subtype of sarcomatoid, lymphohistiocytoid mesothelioma mimics inflammatory or immune system tissue and may be confused with benign conditions.

-• Small cell: Small-cell mesothelioma occurs when a large proportion of a mesothelioma tumor comprises small cells that grow in a pattern similar to small-cell carcinoma.
+• Small cell: Small-cell mesothelioma occurs when a large proportion of a tumor contains small cells that grow in a pattern similar to small-cell carcinoma.

-• Well-differentiated papillary: A variant of epithelial mesothelioma, papillary mesothelioma cells usually grow slowly and can resemble healthy cells.
+• Well-differentiated papillary: A variant of epithelioid mesothelioma, papillary mesothelioma cells usually grow slowly and can resemble healthy cells.

 These rare cell types often require advanced pathology testing.
-While there is no specific treatment protocol for each, doctors base treatment decisions on the cells’ dominant behavior and whether they act more like epithelial or sarcomatoid mesothelioma.
+Doctors base treatment decisions on the cells’ dominant behavior and whether they act more like epithelioid or sarcomatoid mesothelioma.
+Specialized staining techniques and histology, where doctors examine tissue samples under a microscope, are especially important for accurately identifying these rare variants.

 How Do Doctors Identify Mesothelioma Cell Types?